dev-wd/dev-wd.github.io/_swift/2019-11-24-tableview-rxswift-example.md

 These reasons makes RxSwift + Tableview dificult.

-Of course there can be exist a better way, but as a junier developer, I wanted to tell you what you could make mistakes about this subject.
+Of course there can be exist a better way, but as a junior developer, I want to show tell you what makes you mistakes easily about this subject.

-I hope this helps to you:)
+I hope this helps you:)